 Fig.~\ref{fig:pools_a2} shows a similar breakdown of the relevant final states for different values of $a_2$ and $M_H$ with $x_0 = 5.4$~GeV.
 It can be seen that the 95\% exclusion from the four-lepton measurement around $M_H = 200$~GeV extends to $a_2 \approx 0.2$.
 There are regions at low $a_2$ and $M_H$ and at $0.6 < a_2 < 0.9$ where photon measurements dominate the sensitivity (both the ATLAS diphoton measurement, and the $\gamma$+\MET{} measurement~\cite{ATLAS:2018nci}).
-This corresponds to the fermiophobic case discussed in Section~\ref{sec:fermiophobic}, but is partly masked by the granularity of the scan.
-In Fig.~\ref{fig:pools_a2-high} we show a higher granularity scan where the structure can be more clearly seen, as the band of yellow points extending from around $M_H = 70, a_2 = 0.1$ to $M_H = 150, a_2 = 0.9$.
+This corresponds to the fermiophobic case discussed in Section~\ref{neutralhiggs}, but is partly masked by the granularity of the scan.
+In Fig.~\ref{fig:pools_a2-high} we show a higher granularity scan where the structure can be more clearly seen, as the band of yellow points extending from around $M_H = 70$ GeV, $a_2 = 0.1$ to $M_H = 150$ GeV, $a_2 = 0.9$.

 Fig.~\ref{fig:diphoton} shows the predicted impact on the diphoton invariant mass measurement which leads to these exclusions, for $a_2 = 0.3$ and $M_H = 95$~GeV.
-While this signal is excluded, by choosing an appropriate value of $a_2$ in this region it would possible to produce a signal in the two-photon mass distribution consistent with either the marginal excess at $M_H = 95$~GeV reported by CMS~\cite{CMS:2018cyk}, or any other mass on the edge of the sensitivity of current low-mass searches~\cite{CMS:2023yay,ATLAS:2014jdv,ATLAS:2023jzc}.
+While this signal is excluded, by choosing an appropriate value of $a_2$ in this region it would be possible to produce a signal in the two-photon mass distribution consistent with either the marginal excess at $M_H = 95$~GeV reported by CMS~\cite{CMS:2018cyk}, or any other mass on the edge of the sensitivity of current low-mass searches~\cite{CMS:2023yay,ATLAS:2014jdv,ATLAS:2023jzc}.